The Emilia Romagna

 Agostino Settlers in United States in the 20th Century

-- Angelo Agostino, aged 22, who emigrated to America from Palombara, in 1903
+- Angelo Agostino, aged 22, who immigrated to America from Palombara, in 1903

 - Angela Agostino, aged 19, who landed in America from Supino Roma, in 1905